futoin/specs/draft/ftn8_security_concept.md

 *Note: all hit or approaching limits must be reported to administration for actions to be taken*

+**Any error, which never happens by race condition, mistake, etc. must immediately trigger defense system action** Example: session token validation by other Service.

 # 4.1.
 Possible limit types

 * Limit per period from the same client and/or host and/or network